awslabs/aws-crt-builder/README.md

     // * arch - the target arch
     // * cwd - the current working directory (affected by --build-dir)
     // * source_dir - The source directory for the project being built
-    // * build_dir - The directory where intermediate build artifacts will be generated
+    // * build_dir - The directory where intermediate build artifacts will be generated (defaults to "{source_dir}/build")
-    // * deps_dir - The root directory where dependencies will be installed
+    // * deps_dir - The root directory where dependencies will be installed (defaults to "{build_dir}/deps")
-    // * install_dir - The output directory for the build, where final artifacts will be installed "variables": {
+    // * install_dir - The output directory for the build, where final artifacts will be installed (defaults to "{build_dir}/install")
+    "variables": {
         "my_project_version": "1.0-dev"
     },